How To Repair a Roof With Storm Damage (2024 Guide)

 - Expensive repairs: If the repair estimate is a large percentage of the cost of a new roof, replacement might be the wiser investment.

-Always get a professional assessment before making the final decision.
-A reputable roofer will advise you honestly on whether a repair suffices or if your roof’s health warrants a replacement.
+Always get a professional assessment before making the decision.
+A reputable roofer will advise you on whether a repair suffices or if your roof’s health warrants a replacement.
+They can also help advise you on upgrading materials that may better weather a storm.

 - Invest in routine inspections and maintenance.
 Have your roof inspected once a year or after major storms, and keep up with any roof maintenance recommended for your specific type of roof.
 Fixing small issues early prevents them from becoming big problems later.